 The onsite clubroom offers wifi and a flat screen TV with DirectTV, and the showers include access to a sauna.
 In addition, quick convenience items are easy to find at the old-fashioned general store, which also includes a cafe and mail service.
 You’ll feel like you’ve stepped back in time at the Desert Sands Resort.
-Nightly rates start at $25, with monthly rates starting at a welcoming $385.
+Nightly rates start at $25 per RV site, with monthly rates starting at a welcoming $385.

 “Many older RV’s with long-term stays.
 However, it is an interesting old place… with Pittman General Store & Café, pool with outside walls, full hook-ups, laundry, mail service, security, and adults only.
 Easy access to downtown Las Vegas, with nearby shopping malls and casinos.” – The Dyrt camper Collette K.